Abstract: Designing satellite constellation systems involves complex

 Abstract: A group of satellites, with either homogeneous or heterogeneous

-process due to variations in operations pertaining to Earth observation missions.
+reconfiguration process due to variations in operations pertaining to Earth

-This paper investigates the problem of optimizing a satellite constellation
+observation missions.
+This paper investigates the problem of optimizing

 @article{Lee2023,